 3. Before replacing the positive cable, disconnect the negative battery cable.

-Use a tool with insulated handles
+Use tools with insulated handles

 4. Remove the cable from the vehicle.
 Make sure the new cable is the same length and diameter.

-8. Connect the positive cable first, then the negative cable.
-Lubricate the battery posts with a little Vaseline, then tighten the nuts.
+8. Connect the positive cable first, then the negative one.
+Apply a small amount of Vaseline to the battery posts, then tighten the nuts.